Alexn555/sfox-insurance/README.md

-### Insurance Calculator v 1.62
+### Insurance Engine v 1.62

-SFoxInsurance (Non-existing in real company) Calculator program to view bank accounts and loans It's fiction company, that doesn't exists, just to implement and try out WebComponents and some latest best Javascript tricks.
+SFoxInsurance (Non-existing in real brand) it's a Javascript Engine for <br />
+Economical, News Portal. <br />
+Main plot to show good feature of WebComponents and how can those be used <br />
+in real website, administration systems.

 Libraries: pure Javascript (ES8), CSS3, CSS3 variables, HTML5, WebComponents